reaper47/heavy-metal-notifier/README.md

 ```
 ## Contributing

 Contributions are always welcome!
-Please open a pull request or send us an email at metal.releases.666@gmail.com.
+Please open a pull request or email you at metal.releases.666@gmail.com.

 ## License